UBS makes private markets push with Partners Group tie-up

 ($1 = 0.8461 euros)

-(Reporting by Brenna Hughes Neghaiwi and Oliver Hirt; editing by Richard Pullin)
+(Reporting by Brenna Hughes Neghaiwi and Oliver Hirt; editing by Richard Pullin and Michael Shields)

 ((brenna.neghaiwi@thomsonreuters.com; +41 58 306 77 35;))